IBM/knative101/workshop/exercise-0/README.md

 - `ibmcloud ks` plugin for IBM Kubernetes Service
 - `ibmcloud cr` plugin for IBM Container Registry
 - `kubectl` CLI for interacting with Kubernetes
-- `knctl` CLI for interacting with Knative
+- `kn` CLI for interacting with Knative

 ### Create an IBM Cloud Account
 1. Create an account on [IBM Cloud](https://cloud.ibm.com/registration).